gisbi-kim/semantickitti-matlab/README.md

 # semantickitti-matlab
-soem useful tools writeen in matlab for semantic kitti
+Some useful tools written in Matlab for SemanticKITTI

 ## How to use
-- visualizer: showing both semantics and instances of data like below.
+- directory *visualizer*: to show both semantics and instances of data like below.
     - ![](docs/viz.gif)
     - a long example is in [the Youtube link](https://youtu.be/gNeEfPEyHuw).